 A person who owns or keeps a vicious or dangerous animal of any kind and who, by careless management or by allowing the animal to go at liberty, causes injury to another person who does not provoke the injury by his own act may be liable in damages to the person so injured.
 In proving vicious propensity, it shall be sufficient to show that the animal was required to be at heel or on a leash by an ordinance of a city, county, or consolidated government, and the said animal was at the time of the occurrence not at heel or on a leash.Proving Liability for Dog Bites in Georgia

-As the statute makes clear, a dog owner is liable whenever his or her dog bites someone, regardless of whether he or she knew that the dog had a propensity to bite.
+As our Atlanta dog bite attorneys can explain, a dog owner is liable whenever his or her dog bites someone, regardless of whether he or she knew that the dog had a propensity to bite.
 Although the statute requires that the animal be "vicious" in order for liability to attach, this is a very low bar.
 Notice that the statute considers any dog to be "vicious" if the dog is required to be on a leash and was not on a leash at the time of the incident.
 Since Atlanta and almost every other town of any reasonable size in Georgia is covered by a leash law, a dog's "vicious" propensities are very easy to prove.
 Notice also that the statute requires that the injured person did not provoke the dog.
 If it appears that the dog attacked because the injured party was abusing it in some way, the owner is off the hook.

-Thus, in order to prove liability for a dog bite in Georgia, the plaintiff must show:
+Thus, in order to prove liability for a dog bite in Georgia, the plaintiff and a dog bite lawyer in Atlanta must show:

 - The dog was vicious, and